hserranome/mealtracker/CONVENTIONS.md

 - If a function does not have a corresponding test, mention it.
 - When building tests, don't mock anything.
 - Keep logic out of components by placing it on custom hooks consumed by components
+- Never do default exports
+- When styling, only use Unistyles and existing values in our theme (theme/theme.ts)

-#### Project Structure
+#### Project guidelines

-It's a React Native Expo app.
+- It's a React Native Expo app.
-Use yarn as package manager.
+- Use yarn as package manager.
-For navigation we are using expo-router (where the app folder determines the navigation).
+- For navigation use expo-router (app folder routing).
-We use expo-sqlite and drizzle-orm for database managment.
+- We use Tinybase for data management.
-Local database only, we don't upload anything.
+- Local database only, we don't upload anything.
-For form management we use react-hook-form.
+- For form management we use react-hook-form.
-For styling we use react-native-unistyles.
-Only use constants existing in theme/theme.ts
+- For styling we use react-native-unistyles.

+#### Project structure

 - app: routes
   - (tabs): main application view
   - onboarding: ignore this for now
   - login: ignore this for now
 - components
-  - context
+  - contexts
     - TinyBaseContext: sets up TinyBase and configures schemas and persistors
 - constants
-  - index.ts: contains TinyBase schemas, table names, and some other constants
 - data: contains the following:
+  - index.ts: exports all
+  - schemas.ts: contains data schemas, table names, and key names, used by TinyBasetable names
   - types: ts types
-  - actions: methods to execute read/changes on the db
+  - tinybase.ts: sets up Tinybase with the schemas and typings
 - theme:
   - unistyles.ts: setup up react-native-unistyles
   - breakpoints.ts: constants for breakpoints
-  - theme.ts: all style constants
+  - theme.ts: style constants. when styling use these constants
 - utils: utility functions